 Users who are deaf or hard of hearing

-More than 466 million people have some example of a hearing loss.
-All of these can be your customers, which is why you should make your business sites accessible for this specific group.
+More than 466 million people have some example of hearing loss.
+All of these can be your customers, which is why you should make your business sites accessible to this specific group.

-If you are wondering what are some of the challenges faced by customers with hearing impairments, they are generally related to difficulties in reading text because they are used to sign language as their first language.
+If you are wondering what some of the challenges faced by customers with hearing impairments are, they are generally related to difficulties in reading text because they are used to sign language as their first language.

 So, one solution would be to create sign language videos for every part of your website.
 Even though it might take some time, people with visual impairments will appreciate your company and navigate through your sites easily.
 Another quick solution is to add captions to your videos.

 We all know that elderly people love shopping and are an appreciated group of customers for most e-commerce business owners.
 Estimates show that 7% of the global internet audience is people aged 65 and above.
 To address web accessibility compliance, you should optimize your online shop and fix some of the things that prevent users from freely navigating through it.

 One of the biggest challenges these people have is related to their weak motor skills, which prevents them from interacting with some page elements.
 As a solution, you should meet the ADA accessibility standards by designing your web pages in a way that elements like form fields are not too close to each other.
 Also, make sure that every page can be navigated through with the use of the keyboard only.

 Also, most of the elderly have short-term and episodic memory declines.
 To address this with a solution, you can offer them frequent alerts and reminders, such as an alert that they have products in the shopping cart or website elements showing the latest products they visited.